KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 1. The default Java way: implement `Serializable`.
 Use [Kotlin native serialization](https://betterprogramming.pub/why-and-how-to-use-kotlins-native-serialization-library-c88c0f14f93d) to make things easier here.
 2. The Android specific way: implement `Parcelable`.
 A "parcel" is a "package" that needs to be delivered form one side to the other.
 Parcels are much more efficient on Android devices than serializable.
 See the [parcelable implementation generator docs](https://developer.android.com/kotlin/parcelize) on how to enable this in your Kotlin-Android project.

 Let's settle with the first option.
-In order to add `@Serializable` to your data class, we need to [install the kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) plugin.
-Add the plugin to your `plugins` block in your module `build.gradle.kts` (keep the **version** the same as your Kotlin version!):
+In order to add `@Serializable` to your data class, we need to install the `kotlinx.serialization` plugin.
+Add the plugin to your `plugins` block in your module `build.gradle.kts` _and_ add a dependency:

 ```kt
 plugins {